On The Decoding Error Weight of One or Two Deletion Channels: The -Deletion Channel

 Else, if the first longest run in $\bfc$ is the $j$-th run (i.e., $i=j$) and all the other runs in $\bfc$ are strictly shorter in more than two symbols from the $j$-th run.
 Then, the $j$-th run is also the first longest run in $\bfy$.
 In this case $\cD(\bfy) = \cD_{EN}^{n-1} (\bfy)$ which is a contradiction to the definition of $\cD(\bfy)$.
 Otherwise, the longest run in $\bfc$ is the $j$-th run and there exists $s < j$ such that $r'_s +2 \ge r'_j$, which implies that the $s$-th run is the first longest run in $\bfy$.
 By Lemma~\ref{lem:endec2}, $D_{EN}^{n-1}$ prolongs the $s$-th run of $\bfy$ by one symbol.
 Let $\bfc'$ be the word that is obtained from $\bfy$ by prolonging the $s$-th run by two symbols, it holds that $d_L(\cD_{EN}^{n-1}(\bfy), \bfc')=1$, $d_L(\cD(\bfy), \bfc')=5$ and

 Which implies that ,

-\item There exist $1 \le j < j' \le r'$ such that $\bfy$ is obtained from $\bfc$ by deleting one symbol from the $j$-th run and one symbol from the $j'$-th run.
+\item \textbf{Case 1: $\bfy$ is obtained from $\bfc$ by deleting symbols from two different runs.} There exist $1 \le j < j' \le r'$ such that $\bfy$ is obtained from $\bfc$ by deleting one symbol from the $j$-th run and one symbol from the $j'$-th run.
 Similarly to the previous case, $\cD(\bfy)$ must be obtained from $\bfc$ by deleting one symbol from the $h$-th run for some $h\neq j , j'$.
 Hence, $\bfc$ is the unique word that is obtained from $\bfy$ by inserting one symbol to the $j$-th run, and one symbol to the $j'$-th run, that is,

 Note that $\emb(\bfc ; \bfy)=r'_{j} r'_{j'} $ and that $d_L(\cD(\bfy), \bfc) =1$ and $d_L(\cD_{EN}^{n-1}(\bfy),\bfc) \in \{ 1, 3\}$.
 Similarly to the previous case we can assume that $d_L(\cD_{EN}^{n-1}(\bfy),\bfc)=3$ and our goal is to find a word $\bfc' \in I_2 (\bfy)$ such that,